-A. The reason why I do LOLB once a year because what happens in the back office, it takes 6 months to prep the launch of LOLB.
+A. The reason why I do LOLB once a year because of what happens in the back office, it takes 6 months to prep the launch of LOLB.
 Each year the course gets bigger, we get more people, we get more affiliates/alums.
 The course needs to internally be changed.
 We upgrade the course each time we do it.
 We upgrade the marketing materials each time we do it.
 We have to plan 6 months in advance just to make LOLB happen.

-Q.So, I've got most my emails in my draft folder.
+Q.So, I've got most of my emails in my draft folder.
 But I keep going back and adjusting them as I change my mind about what I want to write!
 Is this a normal part of this process?

 A. Yes, totally.
 Stop second guessing yourself.
 It doesn’t have to be perfect, it just has to be present!